 In the smart metering services, meter reading data can be frequently transferred from distributed meters, and also operators can send many control messages to smart meters.
-When delivery is failed, the operators cannot collect all of meter reading data from smart meters.
-As a result, missing meter reading data would lead to unwanted results.
-Therefore, the smart metering services are required to provide reliable information delivery, such as meter reading data and messages described in the scenario.
+If delivery has failed, the operators cannot collect all of meter reading data from smart meters.
+As a result, missing meter reading data would lead to undesirable results.
+Therefore, the smart metering services are required to provide reliable information delivery, such as meter reading data and control messages described in the scenario.